nv-tlabs/Cosmos-Drive-Dreams/cosmos-drive-dreams-toolkits/README.md

 ![viser](../assets/viser.png)

 > [!NOTE]
-> You can run this script in a server with VS Code + remote-ssh plugin.
+> You can run this script on a server with VS Code + remote-ssh plugin.
 VS Code will automatically forward the port of viser to the local host.

 ## Rendering Cosmos Input Control Video